CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 	* For surfaces that are a mix of diffuse and specular, probabilistically chooses between the effects
 * Removal of terminated rays using stream compaction
 * Sorting of path segments and rays by material type on the GPU prior to shading
-* Caching first bounces (since these are always the same when not using methods like antialiasing)
+* Caching first bounces (as these are always the same when not using methods like antialiasing)
 * Refraction with Fresnel effects using Schlick's approximation
 * Stochastic Sampled Antialiasing
-* Physically-based depth of field (work-in-progress)
+* Physically-based depth of field
-* Arbitrary OBJ mesh loading and rendering using triangle intersections (complete) with bounding boxes (in-progress)
+* Arbitrary OBJ mesh loading and rendering using triangle intersections with bounding boxes

 ## Visuals